aws-deepracer-community/deepracer-on-the-spot/README.md

 The image builder logs are written into the s3 bucket provided by the 'base resources'.
 The logs are subject to s3 lifecycle expiration.

-Old created AMIs are deleted daily.
-Current AMI id is written to SSM parameter named /DeepRacer/Images/$baseResourcesStackName (this value can be changed via a template parameter)
+Old created AMIs are deleted daily by the Image builder lifecycle policy.

 To use cd into scripts directory and run `./create-image-builder.sh <base resources stack name> <stack name>`